Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/Create_transfer_templates_CL_Start_here.md

     of the file to send to the partner
 - The actions to
-    perform locally during and after a transfer (translation, compression, call to a user EXIT, an end- of- transfer procedure...)
+    perform locally during and after a transfer (translation, compression, call to a user EXIT, an end-of-transfer procedure...)
 - An authorized time
     slot and default user associated with the transfers